Restoring Minnesota’s Impaired Waters

 Oct.
 7, 2011

-The accompanying plan states that DNR has $900,000 in research money, of which $400,000 is from Environmental and Iron Ore Research programs and $500,000 is directly from mining companies.
+The accompanying plan states that DNR has $900,000 in research money: $400,000 is from Environmental and Iron Ore Research programs and $500,000 is directly from mining companies.
 The plan proposes that DNR, MPCA, and mining company experts will direct the research and that MPCA should obtain EPA funding to coordinate with this DNR/mining industry study.

 Feb.
 10, 2012